-Note 8 - COVID-19
+Note 6 - COVID-19

-The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
-The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the Council.
+The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
+Ohio's state of emergency ended in June 2021 while the national state of emergency continues.
+During 2022, the Council received COVID-19 funding.
+The financial impact of the COVID-19 and the continuing emergency measures may impact subsequent periods of the Council.
 The impact on the Council's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.